Aetolian League: Rise of the Aetolian League

-The Aetolian League joined the Athenians in the Lamian war against Antipater which broke out after Alexander's death in 323 BC and continued to oppose Macedonian power throughout the Wars of the Diadochi, participating in invasions of Macedon in 320, 316/5 and 313 BC.
 Around 301 BC, the Aetolians took control of Parnassus, including the panhellenic sanctuary of Delphi, which they would continue to control for over a century.
-Demetrius Poliorcetes launched a war in 289-287 BC, in an attempt to remove them, but was defeated and driven from Macedonia altogether with the help of Pyrrhus of Epirus.
+Demetrius Poliorcetes launched a war in 289 BC, against their ally Pyrrhus of Epirus and attacked Aetolia but the Aetolians, not seeking battle, retreated to the nearby hills.
 A Fifth Sacred War, 281 BC, led by Areus I, the king of Sparta, was rebuffed by the Aetolians alone (allied to Antigonus Gonatas then) and in 280 BC, they took control of Heraclea in Trachis, which gave them control over the crucial pass at Thermopylae.